TheSYNcoder/JuCC/docs/tech_git.md

 # Git use case example

 ### Branch management
 Let's say you want to rebase your current branch topic-v1 to topic-v2 with new additions.
-Note: topic-v1 could also be master too.
+Note: topic-v1 could also be main too.
 * Go to current branch: git checkout topic-v1
 * Create a new one: git branch topic-v2
 * Go into the new branch: git checkout topic-v2
-* Set the reference: git branch --set-upstream-to=origin/master topic-v2
+* Set the reference: git branch --set-upstream-to=origin/main topic-v2
 * Rebase: git rebase -i
 * ...